ngoldbaum/enzo-test/doc/manual/source/parameters/starform.rst

 "RadiationParticle" to the AppendActiveParticleType field in the parameter file e.g.
 AppendActiveParticleType = RadiationParticle
-Folling this the Radiation particle will look for an ascii file to look for its position and starting/ending redshifts.
+Following this the Radiation particle will look for an ascii file to look for its position and starting & ending redshifts.
 The name of the ascii file and other parameters must be added to the parameter file as described below.